socratesjnr/asuu-strike-project/README.md

 ## Data Collection

 We will be using a Google Form to collect data for this project.
 The link to the form will be distributed to relevant stakeholders, including students, lecturers, and administrators.
+The data collection for this project is live, to participate you can click on this : https://forms.gle/1XZBC5EkMbsRTYJ4A to fill the google form.

 ## File Structure